ome/omero-documentation/contributing/ansible-development.rst

 Continuous Integration of Ansible roles is performed using Travis CI.

 .. note::

    OME Ansible roles are getting progressively upgraded from Molecule 1.x to Molecule 2.x.
-New roles should be configured using Molecule 2.x.
+New roles must be configured using Molecule 2.x.

 Distribution and support
 ------------------------